Computer Animation Production System: Technical capabilities

+CGI integration

 Since the animation elements existed digitally, it was easy to integrate other types of film and video elements, including three-dimensional computer animation.
-CGI in hand-drawn animation had been used for some years, but it first had to be plotted onto individual sheets of punched paper, one frame at a time, cleaned up and transferred to animation cels with the xerox-proocess, and was then photographed by an animation camera.
-With CAPS, CGI could be included directly onto the movie without the requirements of being plotted on paper first.
+CGI in hand-drawn animation had been used for some years, but it first had to be plotted onto individual sheets of punched paper, one frame at a time, cleaned up and transferred to animation cels using xerography, and was then photographed by an animation camera.
+With CAPS, CGI could be included directly into the movie without the requirements of being plotted on paper first.

 CAPS was capable of a high level of image quality using significantly slower computer systems than are available today.
 The final frames were rendered at a 2K digital film resolution (2048 x 1234 pixels at a 1.66:1 aspect ratio), and the artwork was scanned so that it always held 100% resolution in the final output, no matter how complex the camera motion in the shot.
 Using the Pixar Image Computer, images were stored at 48-bits per pixel.
 The compositing system allowed complex multi-layered shots that was used almost immediately in The Rescuers Down Under to create a 400-layer opening dolly shot.
 DALS (Disney Animation Logistics System) made use of one of the first large-scale, custom RAID systems in the film industry.